shreyas463/shreyas463/README.md

 <h3 align="center">A passionate Software Engineer</h3>

-`Interning at Walgreens right now as a Software Development Engineer in Test (SDET)!`
+`Interned at Walgreens from Aug 2025 - May 2026 as a Software Development Engineer in Test (SDET)!`

 `Interned at Method (2025), GlobalLogic(2024)`